chioi/talking-moon/README.md

 A small chat server built with Sinatra.

-The name comes from a Sinatra's song called *The moon won't talk* or something like that.
+The name comes from a Sinatra's song called *The moon won't talk*.

 ## Development

 Install `rvm`.

 `cd` into the directory and trust the `.rvmrc` file.

 Run `bundle exec rake` to fire up the server.

 ## Testing